ilanschnell/perfect-hash/README.md

 Using code templates, makes this program very flexible.
-The source repository includes several complete examples for C.  There are many choices one faces when implementing a static hash table: do the parameter lists go into a separate header file, should the API for the table only contain the hash values, but not the objects being mapped, and so on.
+The source repository includes several complete examples for C.  There are many choices one faces when implementing a static hash table: Do the parameter lists go into a separate header file?
+Should the API for the table only contain the hash values, but not the objects being mapped?
+And so on.
 All these various choices are possible because of the template is simply filled with the parameters, no matter what else is inside the template.